dinde/opennms-plugin-weathermap/README.md

 - Version: 1.0 - David "Dinde" <kayser@euroserv.com> 01/11/2013

+## Branches
+- v1.0 is for Opennms version 14.x and previous
+- v1.1 is for Opennms version 15.x

 ## Features
 * Based on weathermap4rrd, the perl script has been patched in order to accept Opennms RRDs.
 * Two new directives are TARGETIN/TARGETOUT.